 In the past people were able to hide certain problems with vehicles resulting in issues being found only after purchase.
 Look online to ensure that there has been no vehicle recalls and if so, what work has or has not been undertaken.
 You or a dealer can access a CARFAX report about any problems that are common with their vehicles; however they are not required by law to report them to customers.
 Look online for these details before buying a used car to avoid later disappointment.
 Besides the history from the manufacturers the internet allows potential buyers to check if there have been any fraudulent attempts to change mileage, the damage the vehicle has been through and much more.
 If you are buying a vehicle that had a salvage title in the past you could find that there are problems that may not be noticeable right away.
 In order to do this you will need the VIN number from the vehicle.
 This will be located nearby the windshield on the driver’s side on the top of the dashboard.
 It takes just minutes to find out whether the information you are being given ties in with that kept online.

 If anything doesn’t add up the chances are this is one of the lemon cars being sold each and every day.
 Follow this used car buying guide to ensure you are not one of those people.At CASH 1 we like you to save money and prevent any unexpected financial emergencies.
-If you find yourself short on funds at any time, feel free to investigate our payday loan requirements or auto equity loans requirements and see if they are the short-term financial solution you need.
+If you find yourself needing to learn how to pay for car repairs with no money, feel free to investigate our payday loan requirements or auto equity loans requirements and see if they are the short-term financial solution you need.